lordmulder/drop-root-caps/README.md

 A simple crate to drop "root" user capabilities on Linux.

 On Linux, the "root" user (UID 0) has some special capabilities that "regular" users do **not** normally have.
-This can result in weird behavior, e.g., if unit tests (or integration tests) are executed in the context of the "root" user, as GitHub actions do by default!
+This can result in weird behavior, e.g., if unit tests (or integration tests) are executed in the context of the "root" user, as Docker&REG; containers do by default!
 For example, a file that **should not** be accessible (according to its access permissions) may suddenly become accessible – because the "root" user has the `CAP_DAC_OVERRIDE` capability, which allows the "root" user to access the file *regardless of the access permissions*.
-As a result, a test case that expects the `File::open()` to return a "permission denied" error (and rightfully so!) will suddenly start to fail &#x1F628;
+As a result, a test case that expects `File::open()` to return a "permission denied" error (and rightfully so!) will suddenly start to fail &#x1F628;

 This crate uses the Linux syscall [`prctl()`](https://man7.org/linux/man-pages/man2/prctl.2.html) with argument [`PR_CAPBSET_DROP`](https://man7.org/linux/man-pages/man2/PR_CAPBSET_DROP.2const.html) to drop the "root"-specific capabilities at application startup and thus restores the expected behavior.
 It does *nothing* on other platforms.